sajee05/Obsidian/Z9 Clippings/Define Infrastructure Bottlenecks.md

 ## 5\.
 The Capacity of Private Players:

-- Along with the funding, the project handling and managing skills of the infrastructure projects owners equally matter.
+- Along with the funding, the project **handling and managing skills** of the infrastructure projects owners equally matter.
 - Mostly medium to large businesses or agencies are not so capable of handling long and complex projects.
-- This lack of skills and abilities creates a roadblock in the project’s progress and is responsible for infrastructure blockages.
+- This **lack of skills and abilities creates a roadblock in the project’s progress** and is responsible for infrastructure blockages.

 ## 6\.
 Climate Change and Weather Interruptions:

-- Increased product demand due to weather conditions impacts the supply chain, depleting current inventories and generating issues as merchants struggle to satisfy customer demands.
+- **Increased product demand** due to **weather conditions** **impacts the supply chain**, **depleting current inventories** and **generating issues as merchants struggle to satisfy customer demands.**
 - For example, bad weather conditions **damage transportation infrastructure**, affecting the import and export of goods and services.
 Thus it becomes harder to keep up with consumers’ demand.
-- Climate change might influence situations that could impair and shorten the useful life of transportation infrastructure.
+- Climate change might i**nfluence situations that could impair and shorten the useful life of transportation infrastructure**.
 Weather disruptions, such as a storm, are prominent, as are construction, accidents, and labour conflicts (strikes).
 - These incidents happen so frequently that there is no possible forecast of them.
 These are highly responsible for the damage to transport infrastructure.

 ## 7\.
 Under-Investment: